jordan-bird/Leap-Motion-Dataset-Collector/README.md

 This script was used in part for data collection in:

 Bird, Jordan J., Aniko Ekart, and Diego R. Faria.
 "British Sign Language Recognition via Late Fusion of Computer Vision and Leap Motion with Transfer Learning to American Sign Language."
 (2020).

+In this work, we use a multi-modality approach to improve sign language recognition via inputting camera images and Leap Motion data to a branched neural network and performing late fusion.